XanaduAI/strawberryfields/doc/algorithms/gaussian_boson_sampling.rst

     Measure | q[2]
     Measure | q[3]

 after the beamsplitter array.
-After constructing the circuit and running the engine, the values of the Fock state measurements will be available in the attributes ``q[i].val`` for ``i=0,1,2,3``.
+After constructing the circuit and running the engine, the values of the Fock state measurements will be available by returning :attr:`~.Results.samples`.
 In order to sample from this distribution, it will be required to repeat the execution of this circuit multiple times, storing the resulting measurements each time.

 .. warning:: While all backends support the Gaussian boson sampling scheme, the Gaussian backend currently does not support the Fock state measurement operation :class:`.MeasureFock` (provided by the shortcut ``Measure``).

 Alternatively, you may omit the measurements, and extract the resulting Fock state probabilities directly via the state methods :meth:`~.BaseFockState.all_fock_probs` (supported by Fock backends) or :meth:`~.BaseState.fock_prob` (supported by all backends).

 .. note::
   A fully functional Strawberry Fields simulation containing the above Blackbird code is included at :download:`examples/gaussian_boson_sampling.py <../../examples/gaussian_boson_sampling.py>`.

   For more details on running the above Blackbird code in Strawberry Fields, including calculations of how to determine the output Fock state probabilities using the matrix permanent and comparisons to the returned state, refer to the in-depth :ref:`Gaussian boson sampling tutorial <gaussian_boson_tutorial>`.